What’s the Coolest Thing Made in NC?

 Innovation, Creativity, and Importance

 It’s past time to shine the spotlight on one of our state’s most vital industries.
-To celebrate the innovation, creativity, and importance of our state’s manufacturers, the NC Chamber is hosting a statewide “Coolest Thing Made in NC” contest.
+To celebrate the innovation, creativity, and importance of our state’s manufacturers, the NC Chamber hosts an annual statewide “Coolest Thing Made in NC” contest.
 After a public nomination and voting process, the NC Chamber will announce which product manufactured in the Old North State is truly the “coolest thing made in NC.”

 Percent Share of Non-Farm Employment in NC, 2020